ShashidharM0118/Autonotez/server/README.md

 - Check IP whitelist in MongoDB Atlas (add `0.0.0.0/0` for testing)
 - Ensure network allows outbound connections on port 27017

-### Gemini API Errors
+### Groq API Errors

-- Verify API key is valid and not expired
+- Verify API key is valid and starts with `gsk_`
-- Check you haven't exceeded rate limits
+- Check you haven't exceeded rate limits (30 requests/minute)
-- Ensure you have enabled the Gemini API in Google Cloud Console
+- Ensure you're connected to the internet
+- Visit [Groq Status](https://status.groq.com/) to check for outages

 ### CORS Issues